ta946/SublimeREPL-ssh/doc/index.rst

 Both stock Python and Execnet integrations support virtualenv.
 Various ways to work with Python, including PDB and IPython, are supported.

-For virtualenv created environments to be discoverable by SublimeREPL they should be created or symlinked in one of the following:
+For virtualenv created environments to be discoverable by SublimeREPL-ssh they should be created or symlinked in one of the following:

 * ~/.virtualenvs default for `virtualenvwrapper`__
 * ~/.venvs default for `venv`__

-Alternatively, more paths can be added to "python_virtualenv_paths" in the SublimeREPL configuration file.
+Alternatively, more paths can be added to "python_virtualenv_paths" in the SublimeREPL-ssh configuration file.

 __ https://bitbucket.org/dhellmann/virtualenvwrapper
 __ https://github.com/wuub/venv

-Also, you can create custom shells via "custom_python_shells" option in the SublimeREPL configuration file.
+Also, you can create custom shells via "custom_python_shells" option in the SublimeREPL-ssh configuration file.
 They will be available through "Python - Custom shell" menu option.
 For example, you can configure django shell this way:
 "custom_python_shells": {"django": "my_django_project/manage.py shell"}.
 For more info see option description in the configuration file.